huggingface/diffusers/docs/source/en/optimization/deepcache.md

 + helper = DeepCacheSDHelper(pipe=pipe)
 + helper.set_params(
 +     cache_interval=3,
-+     cache_branch_id=1,
++     cache_branch_id=0,
 + )
 + helper.enable()

   image = pipe("a photo of an astronaut on a moon").images[0]
 ```

-The `set_params` method accepts two arguments: `cache_interval` and `cache_branch_id`:
-* `cache_interval` means the frequency of feature caching, specified as the number of steps between each cache operation.
-* `cache_branch_id` identifies which branch of the network (ordered from the shallowest to the deepest layer) is responsible for executing the caching processes.
+The `set_params` method accepts two arguments: `cache_interval` and `cache_branch_id`. `cache_interval` means the frequency of feature caching, specified as the number of steps between each cache operation. `cache_branch_id` identifies which branch of the network (ordered from the shallowest to the deepest layer) is responsible for executing the caching processes.

-Opting for a lower
-`cache_branch_id` or a larger `cache_interval` can lead to faster inference speed; however, this may come at the cost of reduced image quality.
+Opting for a lower `cache_branch_id` or a larger `cache_interval` can lead to faster inference speed; however, this may come at the cost of reduced image quality.
 Once those arguments are set, use the `enable` or `disable` methods to activate or deactivate the DeepCacheSDHelper respectively.

 <div class="flex justify-center">
     <img src="https://github.com/horseee/Diffusion_DeepCache/raw/master/static/images/example.png">